Textile waste is a growing problem — and Canada still isn't doing enough to solve it, experts say | CBC News

 Across the region there are over 40 facilities collecting clothing that is ripped, stained, or worn out, according to the Metro Vancouver Recycles database, which has a map and lists drop-off locations.

-"There actually are markets for your holy socks.
+"There actually are markets for your holey socks.
 And there actually are a lot of markets for your ripped jeans," said Storry.

 B.C., she says, is a hub for sorter and grader facilities that sort through worn clothing — which can come from as far away as Manitoba and California — and find a new purpose for it.